Great Trinity Forest

-The Great Trinity Forest is a forested urban park located on the southern outskirts of the heavily urbanized area of southern Dallas, Texas, and it is recognized as the largest urban forest in the United States.
+The Great Trinity Forest is a forested urban park located on the southern outskirts of the heavily urbanized area of southern Dallas, Texas, and it is recognized as one of the largest urban forests in the United States.

 Description

 The park is part of the larger Trinity River Project, which when complete will be one of the largest urban parks in the world at 10000 acre in size.